EugeneKorshenko/subkit-microservice/docs/quick_intro.md

 Quick Intro
 ----
 Subkit's goal is to bring simplicity into building web and mobile apps.
-But how easy is it really?
+But how easy is it actually?

 #JavaScript
 1) Include our JavaScript library in the `<head>`